 It was by pure chance that I ended up with not one but TWO huge LOMO zooms a couple of years ago.
-One of them was the LOMO 35OPF18-1 20-120mm T/3.3 which is an absolute monster as you can see side by side with Canon’s EF 70-200mm f/2.8L, but the subject of today’s post is the
+One of them was the LOMO 35OPF18-1 20-120mm T/3.3 which is an absolute monster as you can see side by side with Canon’s EF 70-200mm f/2.8L, but the subject of today’s post is the much smaller 35OPF1-1.

 This is a big one, coming in a big metal case full of Cyrillic writing.
 The 35OPF1-1 is a 50-150mm designed and made in the experimental optics factory CKBK (same plant responsible for the superspeed LOMOs and some of rares anamorphics ever).
 This 1984 model comes in OCT-19 mount – which is the Russian version of the PL mount, sturdier, of course – and I’m using an OCT-19 to EF adapter.

 As a film lens, it was designed to cover a film frame, meaning S35 coverage.
 On full frame you get lots of subtle vignetting and some not so subtle vignetting at the wider focal lengths.
 On S35 it delivers optimal performance.

 Getting the objective stuff out of the way: minimum focus is at 1.2m (4ft) and aperture ranges from f/2.2 to f/4 (T/3.3 to T/5.6 according to markings on the lens).
 Yep, it’s a pretty limited aperture and I don’t fully understand their reasons for it… Such narrow range ensures that the eight blades keep bokeh perfectly round through all values.
 All rings are butter smooth in this copy and the aperture ring is maybe even a bit too smooth, offering no resistance to turning.